oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 General OpenICC Paths
 ---------------------

-The Users path should be located in:
+A top Users colour path should be located in:

 ***$XDG\_CONFIG\_HOME/color*** or alternatively